New iterative algorithms for estimation of item functioning: Simulation study

 \subsection{Simulation design}

-\paragraph{Data generation. } To generate data with the simple 4\gls{pl} model \eqref{eq:4PL:simple}, the following parameters were used: $b_0 = 0$, $b_1 = 1.5$, $c = 0.25$, and $d = 0.9$.
-In the case of the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}, additionally $b_2 = -1$, $b_3 = 0.5$, $c_{\text{DIF}} = -0.15$, and $d_{\text{DIF}} = 0.1$ were considered.
-Next, the~matching criterion $X_p$ was generated from the standard normal distribution for all respondents.
-Binary responses were generated from the Bernoulli distribution with the calculated probabilities based upon the chosen 4\gls{pl} model, true parameters, and the matching criterion variable.
-The sample size was set to $n = 500; 1,000; 2,500$; and $5,000$, i.e., $250$; $500$; $1,250$; and $2,500$ per group in the case of the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}.
-Each scenario was replicated $1,000$ times.
+\paragraph{Data generation. } To generate data, ten sets with different combinations of item parameters were considered.
+The item parameters were chosen to correspond to common values: Parameters $b_0$, $b_2$, and $b_3$ were generated from the standard normal distribution, parameter $b_1$ was generated from a normal distribution with a mean value equal to 2.5, and a standard deviation of 0.5.
+Parameter $c$ was generated from uniform distribution $\mathcal{U}(0.05, 0.30)$ for both groups.
+Parameter $d$ was generated from uniform distribution $\mathcal{U}(0.7, 0.95)$ for both groups.
+In the case of the simple \gls{4pl} model \eqref{eq:4PL:simple}, only parameters $b_0$, $b_1$, $c$, and $d$ were considered.
+Next, the matching criterion $\theta_p$ was generated from the standard normal distribution for all respondents.
+Since item parameters are usually estimated item by item in generalized logistic models, we focused on items separately, and only one item was generated for each scenario.
+We used a generated variable as the matching criterion instead of the total score.
+Binary responses were generated from the Bernoulli distribution with the calculated probabilities based upon the chosen \gls{4pl} model, true parameters, and the matching criterion variable.
+The sample size was set to $n =$ 500; 1,000; 2,500; and 5,000, i.e., 250; 500; 1,250; and 2,500 per group in the case of the group-specific \gls{4pl} model \eqref{eq:4PL:dif}.
+Each scenario was replicated 1,000 times.

-\paragraph{Simulation evaluation. } To compare estimation methods, we first computed mean and median numbers of iteration runs and the convergence status of the methods, meaning the percentage of converged simulation runs; the percentage of runs which crashed (caused error when fitting, e.g., due to singularities); and the percentage of those which reached the~maximum number of iterations without convergence.
-Next, we selected only those simulation runs for which all four estimation methods converged successfully and computed the mean parameter estimates, together with parametric confidence intervals.
+\paragraph{Simulation evaluation. } To compare estimation methods, we first computed mean and median numbers of iteration runs and the convergence status of the methods, meaning the percentage of converged simulation runs; the percentage of runs that crashed (caused an error when fitting, e.g., due to singularities); and the percentage of those which reached the maximum number of iterations without convergence.
+Next, we selected only those simulation runs for which all four estimation methods converged successfully.
+We computed the mean parameter estimates and parametric confidence intervals, i.e., average intervals found for estimated standard errors derived for the respective algorithm.
 When confidence intervals for asymptote parameters exceeded their boundaries of 0 or 1, confidence intervals were truncated at the boundary value.
+The proportion of confidence intervals covering the true parameter value was calculated.
+Subsequently, the mean bias (i.e., the mean difference between estimates and true values) and \gls{rmse} (i.e., the square root of the average of squared errors) were calculated with respect to sample size.
+Finally, for a deeper insight into \gls{ml}-based methods (i.e., traditionally implemented \gls{ml}, the \gls{em} algorithm, and the algorithm based on \gls{plf}), we compared log-likelihoods for these three methods to those based on true values of parameters.